j-devel/django-slack-events-api/README.rst

 Slack Events API adapter as a Django app
 ========================================

+**django-slack-events-api** is a minimal Django app for making your Slack bot.

-**django-slack-events-api** is a Django-app porting of the official Slack Events API adapter: `python-slack-events-api`_.
+It includes a Django porting of the official Slack Events API adapter:
+`python-slack-events-api`_.
 The original adapter is based on the `Flask framework`_; so here's a modular Django app version instead ;-)

 .. _python-slack-events-api: https://github.com/slackapi/python-slack-events-api
 .. _Flask framework: https://github.com/pallets/flask

-This is intended to be a minimal Django app (devoid of extra model, template, and module-dependency stuffs) focusing only on `Slack Events`_ handling.
+This is intended to minimal (devoid of extra model, template, and module-dependency stuffs) focusing only on `Slack Events`_ handling.
 However, all the features and examples useful for Slack bot creation (such as utilizing the `python-slackclient`_) found in the original Flask version are retained and functional.
 After working through `the demo section`_, you'll find it easy to integrate this app into your Django projects as well.

 .. _Slack Events: https://api.slack.com/events-api
 .. _python-slackclient: https://github.com/slackapi/python-slackclient